-The subset of organizations that proactively focused on incorporating cloud security into their IT security strategy prior to the pandemic adjusted quite well to this change.
-The difference was the adoption of a Zero Trust security model.
+The subset of organizations that proactively incorporated cloud security into their IT security strategy were able to adapt more smoothly to these changes.
+The key difference was their adoption of a Zero Trust security model.

 What is Zero Trust?